Browser monitoring matters. Remember this?

 Not only did we have to work around not having display inline-block but you also had to deal with PNG alpha transparency issues.

-Fast forward to the present and now IE 6 is no longer supported you can be forgiven for thinking Browser Monitoring (knowing which browser a user views your site with) isn’t important anymore.
-Since we don’t have nearly the same amount of worries.
+Fast forward to the present and now IE6 is no longer supported you can be forgiven for thinking browser monitoring (knowing which browser a user views your site with) isn’t important anymore.
+Well think again!

-Browser Monitoring can still save you valuable development time, and thus money.
+Browser monitoring can still save you valuable development time.
+And of course, time is money.

 - Game attracting more users

-Then it would have required development using a browser plugin.
+Then it would have required development using a browser plugin like Flash, Java, or Silverlight.

 Not very nice to someone who just wanted to quickly find a tutorial!